 note: I don't know why, but I have learned not to question certain things.

 It is also the only vitamin needed by humans that, to the best of our knowledge, can be gotten only from animals (or pills).
-It is present in milk and eggs, and meat.
-(However, It may also be found in nutritional yeast, a Fungi.)
-It is needed in only very small amounts -- RDA is 2.4 micrograms.
+It is produced by bacteria present in milk, eggs, and meat.
+(However, inactive forms of it may also be found in nutritional yeast, soy products, etc.1.)
+It is needed in only very small amounts -- although the RDA of 2.4 micrograms is generally accepted to be much too low; a daily allowance of 10 micrograms is probably closer to a healthy level.

 Meat/dairy is not the only source of B12.
 In fact, animals do not even produce B12.
 Certain microorganisms found in soil and the intestinal tract of animals produce B12.
 The intestines then absorbe the B12 into the flesh for use in the body.
 Some people even have the right bacteria to produce their own B12 but it is apparently not sufficient to prevent B12 deficiency in most people.(1)